To download a PDF click here

 14.2.
 Electronic Due Diligence

 We may make use of internet-based searches of extant databases to help ascertain your identity and any money laundering risks.
-Personal information that you provide may be disclosed to a credit reference agency, which may keep a record of that information.
+Personal information and identification documentation that you provide may be disclosed to a credit reference agency, which may keep a record of that information and documentation.
 Unless you contact us after being advised how to access these terms to inform us that you object to the use of such searches it will be deemed that you consent to their use.

 14.3.
 Reporting obligations

 We are professionally and legally obliged to keep your affairs confidential.
 However, solicitors may be required by statute to make a disclosure to the National Crime Agency where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we have any concerns about the legitimacy of the funds or the legitimacy of the matter, we are obliged to either terminate the retainer or make a notification to the authorities.
-If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
-We may have to stop working on your matter for a period of time and may not be able to tell you why.
 Such a disclosure is required under the legislation and is an exception to our normal duty of confidentiality.
 Accordingly we shall not be liable for any loss that you may suffer as a result of our complying with any statutory or regulatory provisions, even if it ultimately transpires that no offences were being committed.

 14.4.
 Pooled client account